mypreview/woo-additional-terms/readme.txt

 5. Additional terms and condition checkbox on the WooCommerce checkout block page.

 == Changelog ==
+= 1.6.8.1 =
+* Renamed the plugin to comply with WooCommerce branding guidelines.

 = 1.6.8 =
 * Fix empty page terms content shown in Divi theme.